Pookie119/calendarApp/README.md

 **Remove Events:** Allows the user to simply delete a scheduled event.

 **Month & Year Navigation:** Allows for the ability to select any month and any year from the current up until 2050.
+The calendar properly displays leap years.

 **Event Conflict:** The program will warn the user if they are double booking a time slot by checking if an exsiting event is already scheduled at the same time and date.

+**Event Sorting:** Event data is sorted by start time when loaded, ensuring the events of the daya re displayed to the user in chronological order.

 **Real-Time Updating:** The calendar interface is immediately updated following the removal or adding of a event.